SamueleGiraudo/Bud-Music-Box/Help.md

     + a MIDI file;
   for the musical phrase encoded by the multi-pattern which is the value of `NAME`.
 The created files are obtained by adding adequate extensions to the path of the run `Bud Music Box` program.
-A suffix `_N` is inserted just before the file extensions to create unique file names.
-These files are put in the same directory as the one of the run program.
+A suffix `_N` is inserted just before the file extensions where `N` is the seed of the random generation algorithm.
+This seed depends on when the program is run.
+It can be specified by the argument `--seed N`.

 For instance, if the path of the run program is `Samples/First.bmb` and `pat` is a well-defined identified of a multi-pattern, `write pat` creates the files